 Line 38.
 For each installment, enter the smaller of line 34 or line 37 on line 38.
 Also enter the result on line 10, page 1.
-However, if one of the required installments to be entered on line 10 is for September 2003 or September 2004, see the second or third paragraph of the instructions for line 9 before entering an amount on line 10.
+However, if one of the required installments to be entered on line 10 is for September 2004, see the second paragraph of the instructions for line 9 before entering an amount on line 10.